Wisdom Teeth Dentists In Shelby Township Mi

 • Scrambled Eggs

-After your procedure, you’ll need to gently bite down on the gauze pad that’s placed over the extraction site.
-After 30 minutes, remove and discard the gauze and replace it with fresh gauze if needed.
+After your procedure, we’ll ask you to gently bite down on the gauze pad placed over the extraction site.
+After the length of time we tell you, please remove and discard the gauze—replacing it with fresh gauze if needed.

-A high amount of saliva is expected after a dental procedure, so don’t worry if you’re experiencing that!
-While in recovery, do not do anything that involves strain or excessive activity as this can increase bleeding or reopen a wound.
+While in recovery, we ask that you don’t do anything that involves strain or excessive activity.
+This can increase bleeding or reopen a wound.

 Do NOT use a straw until at least 24 hours have passed since your wisdom tooth extraction.
 Otherwise, you risk dislodging the blood clot that forms over the extraction site.
 This blood clot is your body’s way of protecting the underlying bone and nerves until your wound heals.